 Although prices had continued to soften for many of the elements which had been driving inflation last year, January saw the highest inflation rate in ten months, with CPI increasing to 3.0% (from 2.3% in October and 1.7% in September) and mainly driven by food, fuel and energy prices.
-The surprise reduction in CPI to 2.5% in December was expected to be reversed and the mild inflationary trend is expected to continue, with most analysts predicting a further increase in CPI when the February data is published.
-However, CPI is expected to remain relatively close to target, although the last Budget provided additional pressure and the Bank of England remain concerned about future increases, especially from the services sector.
+Recent results since then have been volatile and the slight decrease from +2.8% to +2.6% in March is expected to be reversed in the near future, with inflation expected to be impacted from numerous different factors, especially the increases to employers' National Insurance contributions and the increase to the Minimum Wage announced at the Spring Statement which are unlikely to be reversed.
+However, CPI is still expected to remain relatively close to target, although recent government actions have provided additional pressure and the Bank of England remain concerned about future increases, especially from the services sector.
 Container prices and shipping costs remain well below their previous highs and the piracy risks in the Red Sea seem to have reduced in recent weeks, with fewer vessels being diverted around the Cape of Good Hope and more traffic through the Suez Canal, which may lead to further reductions in global shipping costs.
 The global inflation outlook remains complex.
 Previous increases in base rates from central banks, including the Bank of England, are widely thought to be unlikely to have had any significant impact on inflation and appear to have had more potential to limit growth.